-I turned a broken slab of marble into painted marble decor for modern glam office.
-I love how my Like A Boss sign for office turned out.
+Learn how to turn a small broken slab of marble into glam office decor just by simply painting!
+I love how this Like A Boss sign for a glam office turned out.

 - Upcycle an item(s) from a thrift store, resale store, or garage sale into a new piece of decor.